Sex Mad

 Sex Mad is the second full-length album by Canadian punk rock band NoMeansNo.
-Released in 1986, it is both the first Nomeansno LP to feature long-time guitarist Andy Kerr in addition to founding members Rob Wright and John Wright and the first Nomeansno album issued through Alternative Tentacles.
+Released in 1986, it is the first Nomeansno LP to feature long-time guitarist Andy Kerr in addition to founding members Rob Wright and John Wright and the first Nomeansno album issued through Alternative Tentacles.

-An iconoclastic and dark record even by punk standards, the album has been likened to "a psychiatrist's notebook detailing the growing hostility lying just below the shiny surface of mid-'80s North American society."
-It yielded the minor college radio hit "Dad".
+The album has been likened to "a psychiatrist's notebook detailing the growing hostility lying just below the shiny surface of mid-'80s North American society."

 Background and recording

 Andy Kerr joined brothers Rob and John Wright in Nomeansno in 1983 after the demise of his and John Wright's previous band, The Infamous Scientists.
 Kerr's buzz-saw guitar tone and energetic stage presence brought a new dimension to the band.
 The three-piece lineup debuted in 1985 with the You Kill Me EP on Undergrowth Records.

 Later in 1985, the band recorded the tracks that would comprise Sex Mad at Keye Studios.
 Craig Bougie, their future live sound engineer for nearly two decades, worked with the band in the studio for the first time.
 12 of the songs recorded in the session would wind up on final versions of the record.
 "Dad" was released as a single with "Revenge" on Side B, and received airplay on college radio.
 The track "Dead Bob" contains a citation of Cream's hit "Sunshine of Your Love".